vikas-dubey-1901/React_Chat_App/README.md

-## Introduction

-This is a full Realtime Chat Application.
+ # This is a full Realtime Chat Application.
 It is developed using React on the front end, with NodeJS + Socket.io web socket library on the back end.
+ # All the Persons join with the same room number should chat with each other.

-Setup:
+# Setup:

 - run `npm i && npm start` for both client and server side to start the development server